Jun 24, 2020

 On June 23rd, 2020 Larry Fink, chairman and CEO of the American investment management giant, BlackRock Inc. announced through a LinkedIn blog post, that the company plans to increase its Black personnel by 30% by 2024.

 “BlackRock is committed to doing its part, consistent with our purpose, to help build a better, fairer society.
-This commitment to make change is core to who BlackRock is and the difference we can make in the world.”
+This commitment to making change is core to who BlackRock is and the difference we can make in the world.”

 BlackRock was amongst the first in the financial industry to comment on its ambitions to improve racial diversity within its organization.
 The company plans to increase the amount of Black senior managers within its organization which currently is just 3% of the total management team.
 Worldwide Blackrock employs over 16,000 people of which just 5% is Black.